MishoK1997/leverx-front/README.md

 ## RTK integration approach

-The projec's state management is divided into three core modules such as store configuration, API and caching,  authenticaiton slice.
+The application's core state management is divided into three main modules such as store configuration, API and caching,  authenticaiton slice.

 ### Store configuration

 The store acts  as the single source that combining the logic for authentication, user data and API caching.
-Middleware such as authApi.middleware and usersApi.middleware enable features like caching and polling.
+Middleware such as authApi.middleware and usersApi.middleware enable features like caching.

 The defined endpoints splitted into two files usersAPI.ts and authAPI.ts